How to Build a Gravel Driveway: Complete DIY Guide

 Spreading:

-1. Dump piles along driveway length
+1. Dump piles along the driveway length

 2. Spread with loader, rake, or by hand

-3. Maintain 4" loose depth (compacts to ~3.5")
+3. Hold 4" loose depth (compacts to ~3.5")

-4. Keep crown or slope consistent
+4. Keep the crown or slope consistent

 Compaction: